PurpleSpy/ImageColorChannelSplitter/README.md

 -f Instead of making a zipfile of all the channel images, copies them to the directory of original image instead

+-E makes a pallette of current image, output in html

 -h or -? or /h or /? shows this help page